InvictusNavarchus/baileys-docs/docs/03-architecture/socket-layers.md

+---
+title: Socket Layers Deep Dive
+sidebar_position: 2
+description: In-depth look at each socket layer in Baileys, their specific responsibilities and how they build upon each other.
+keywords: [baileys, socket layers, deep dive, architecture, websocket, layers]
+---

 # Socket Layers Deep Dive

 This document provides an in-depth look at each socket layer in Baileys, explaining their specific responsibilities and how they build upon each other.